 The following are basic guidelines for the minimum quality of advertising units in Windows Phone.
 As you review these guidelines, keep in mind that your ads also need to be consistent with the Windows Phone design principles.

 When there are no ads to display, the AdControl will hide itself.
-Include code in your app to account for this case and reclaim the available space.
+Include code in the Windows Phone app to account for this case and reclaim the available space.

 Recommended ad unit sizes

 The default and recommended size for an AdControl is 480 x 80 pixels.
 This is the recommended size for ads in Windows Phone.

 Even if your ad units were created using a format size of 300 x 50 pixels in pubCenter, set your AdControl size to 480 x 80 for a better user experience.
 Smaller ad unit formats will be centered within this space and rendered inside the AdControl by using the ad unit size set in pubCenter.
 For example, a 300 x 50 pixel ad will be displayed at 300 x 50 pixels, with the center of the ad unit located at the center of the AdControl.
 This configuration is displayed in the following figure.